szapp/filen-photo-organizer/README.md

 - Identical files are deleted in case they are uploaded again - based on date taken and content
 - Use immediately with GitHub Action scheduled workflows to running continuously in the background

+> **User warning:** The underlying [Filen SDK](https://github.com/FilenCloudDienste/filen-sdk-ts) is under active development and not production ready.
+> Although `filen-photo-organizer` does not delete any data permanently (files are moved to trash), please use at your own risk.
+> It is recommended to first operate on a dummy directory until comfortable to apply to actual data.

 ## Run as scheduled GitHub Action

 To make the organization useful, periodic maintenance is essential, e.g. via a periodically executed cron job.